calam1/simple_socat_kubebuilder/README.md

 > make install
 ```

-# great command to deploy an image on the command line
+# great command to deploy an image on the command line only on k8 1.17 or less from what i understand
 ```
 > kubectl run -it --rm --restart=Never alpine --image=alpine sh